Writing a business proposal can seem like an intimidating task, especially if you’re trying to start or grow your own business.

 Executive Summary

 Writing an executive summary is an important lesson in how to write a proposal for a business.
 To effectively capture your client’s attention, be sure to include an executive summary in your business proposal.
-This will provide concise answers to the who, what, where, when, why, and how of your proposition that is tailored specifically for them.
+This section should clearly identify the client’s problem, providing concise answers to the who, what, where, when, why, and how of your proposition that is tailored specifically for them.
 By understanding their needs and personalizing them accordingly with this section you can ensure they understand that you are fully prepared to take on this project!

 Make sure you emphasize your unique strengths and areas of expertise, share stories about past triumphs to illustrate the success you can bring to a client’s business, and show how your services are superior compared to competitors.